What is LENR Research? (LENR FAQs)

 Are there any commercial LENR technologies now?

-(Source: New Energy Times) No. But there is plenty of hype and always will be.
+No. But there is plenty of hype and always will be.
 Until 2015, New Energy Times had maintained a list of LENR Companies and Commercial New Energy Research here.
 The main problem is that the science is poorly understood.
 No technology can be developed until the science is understood.

 LENR devices likely will be small and relatively inexpensive.
 These characteristics often lead people to expect that small companies can produce commercial devices now.
 However, even after the science is clearly understood, practical devices likely will require high technology to manufacture.
 Eventually, real commercial LENR devices will hit the market.
 Meanwhile, potential investors and fans should check facts carefully.
 New Energy Times has investigated several questionable science and technology claims in the field.
+Due to limited time and resources, we are now focusing on teaching the science, not investigating any further commercial claims or technology claims.

 What companies and organizations have been involved?